-Ports, as they relate to information infrastructure, are interfaces to a computer or data processing device.
+Definition: Ports, as they relate to telecommunications, are pathways to the central processing of computing devices.
 A myriad of standard interfaces exist.
 One of the most common is a physical interface for a USB device.
 Other entry-ways into a computer can be more logical and there are more than 65,000 of them.
-Some are used for well known purposes (i.e. number 80 for HTML).
+Some "ports" are used for well known purposes (i.e. number 80 for HTML).
 Others are more dynamic and can be assigned privately.
 The IANA (Internet Assigned Numbers Authority) is the group that provides for the control of telecommunication interfaces through registration.